It’s been a tough for the biofuels market in recent years, but there’s still hope. Here’s a look at seven publicly traded US biofuel stocks.

 6. Renewable Energy Group (NASDAQ:REGI)

-Renewable Energy Group provides lower-carbon-intensity products and services.
-It is also an international producer of biomass-based diesel and a developer of renewable chemicals.
-In short, Renewable Energy Group has a diverse portfolio.
+The largest biodiesel producer in the US, Renewable Energy Group is a provider of lower-carbon-intensity products and services and has a diverse portfolio.
+The company is also an international producer of biomass-based diesel and a developer of renewable chemicals.

 7. REX American Resources (NYSE:REX)

 Closing out our US biofuel stocks list is Rex American Resources, a company that has interests in six ethanol production facilities.
-Through those facilities, nearly 702 million gallons of ethanol were shipped over the 12 month period ended on April 30, 2019.
+Through those facilities, 660 million gallons of ethanol were shipped over the 12-month period ended on January 31, 2020.

 The company’s investment interests include One Earth Energy, NuGen Energy and Big River Resources.